AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-correct-access-key-env-composer-auth.md

 The specified composer access keys found in one of these locations may not have access to the code:

-* in the [!UICONTROL env:COMPOSER_AUTH] variable on the Project-level
+* in the `env:COMPOSER_AUTH` variable on the Project-level
-* in the [!UICONTROL auth.json file], which takes precedence over the [!UICONTROL env:COMPOSER_AUTH variable].
+* in the `auth.json file`, which takes precedence over the `env:COMPOSER_AUTH` variable.

 ### Solution

-Update the [!UICONTROL env:COMPOSER_AUTH] variable on the Project-level and ensure that it is configured with keys that do have access to the code.
+Update the `env:COMPOSER_AUTH` variable on the Project-level and ensure that it is configured with keys that do have access to the code.

 For steps, refer to [Variable levels](/docs/commerce-cloud-service/user-guide/configure/env/variable-levels) in Commerce on Cloud Infrastructure Guide.